mattleonard/pgbackups_s3/README.md

 Go to `config/initializers/pgbackups_s3.rb` and follow the documentation to get your backups cranking!

+After the initializer is all setup, run:

+`rake pgbackups_s3:setup`

+if you need to create the bucket on S3

 ## Using the gem

 ### Back dat database up